Oxazepam Overdose: Signs & What to Do

 Gastrointestinal symptoms are also common.
 If someone were to take excessive quantities of opioids and oxazepam, symptoms like clammy skin, unconsciousness, confusion, and respiratory arrest are more likely to occur.

-How Many Oxazepam to Overdose?
+How Much Oxazepam to Overdose?

 The dosage of oxazepam varies depending on the patient and their symptoms.
 It’s important to follow your doctor’s directions on how and when to take this medication, as well as the dosage you’re meant to take.
 Going outside of your doctor’s directions can increase your risk of overdosing on oxazepam.